Introduction to Data Decay

 The same processes and tools should be used throughout an organisation’s department, to ensure data capture, storage and maintenance remains consistent and accurate, or else data will become unreliable and fragmented.

-The first consequence of data decay is the fact that you run the risk of breaching GDPR laws.
-Data decay impacts many of the key principles.
+You run the risk of breaching GDPR laws with decaying data because it impacts many of the key principles.
 For example, having duplicate records breaches the storage limitation law as duplicated data implies there are copies of the same record.
-Data decay also breaches the accuracy principle of GDPR.
-Businesses must keep information up to date and take action to ensure it is accurate.
-Breaching GDPR can lead to massive fines and reputational damage.

 If a business experiences data decay their reputation will be negatively influenced.
-For example when sending email campaigns or other targeted content to incorrect email addresses this will harm sender reputation, return on investment and lead to unreliable reporting.
+For example when sending email campaigns or other targeted content to incorrect email addresses this will harm sender reputation, ROI and lead to unreliable reporting.

-It is a best practice approach to data management which addresses the issues of poor data integration, which can lead to duplication and data decay.
+SSOT is a best practice approach to data management which addresses the issues of poor data integration.
 It can be a simple concept to understand and implement, and one with many benefits.
-If you think this method might suit your business, read more about it in this free guide about the single source of truth.
+Read more about it in this free guide.

 Hopewiser’s solutions and services are backed by the most up-to-date sources of information to provide data validity and accuracy.